AdobeDocs/experience-manager-64.en/help/assets/content-fragments.md

 * Can [contain, or be connected to, images](#fragments-with-visual-assets).
 * Can use [in-between content](#in-between-content-when-page-authoring-with-content-fragments) when referenced on a page.

-* Are independent from the delivery mechanism, that is, page and channel.
+* Are independent from the delivery mechanism (i.e. page, channel).

 ### Fragments with Visual Assets {#fragments-with-visual-assets}